fable-compiler/fable-compiler.github.io/blog/Migration-to-Fable2.md

 ### Upgrade to Babel 7

 During Fable 2 development, [Babel 7](https://babeljs.io/blog/2018/08/27/7.0.0) has been released so we need to upgrade to it.
-Hopefully for us, they created a tool to help us.
+Helpfully for us, they created a tool to help us.

 1. Install [npx](https://github.com/zkat/npx#readme), this a CLI program allowing us to run npm packages.